Could pocket money teach children about money?

 Long-term saving is important as an adult.
 Even if your child has learned the importance of saving, it might be hard for them to fully understand the idea of saving for the long-term, where they won’t see the rewards of their hard work for a few years.

-A great way to help your child learn about long-term saving while setting them up financially for adulthood is to open a children’s savings product, such as a junior ISA or a tax-exempt savings plan like our Junior Bond.
+A great way to help your child learn about long-term saving while setting them up financially for adulthood is to open a children’s savings product, such as a junior ISA.

-Their money will be locked away until the child turns 18 for a junior ISA and until the payment term ends for a Junior Bond.
-This means they can’t touch the money until then so there’s no temptation to spend it.
+With junior ISAs, their money will be locked away until they turn 18.
+This means they can’t touch the money until then so there’s no temptation to spend it!

 You can start putting money away for your child from the day they’re born.
 When they’re old enough to learn about saving, you can tell them about the account.